 1.)
 Top Shaft Variance – As defined earlier, the top shaft variance is the important one.

-- If there is significant bending of the top shaft, especially when it’s in the shape of a hook to one side in the 20cm leading to the tip, you have valid reason for requesting a cue return/replacement if just purchased – or to try to straighten it yourself if not in warranty.
+- If there is significant bending of the top shaft, mainly in the shape of a hook, close to the tip, you have valid reason for requesting a cue return/replacement if just purchased – or to try to straighten it yourself if not in warranty.
 To attempt a minor straighten, please see the below video (You may have to make your own tool but it’s pretty easy – using a large hook from the hardware & a sawn off broom handle or other timber).

 2.)
 Joiner Variance – This is the most common variance & as stated, as long as the top shaft is straight:

-- A variance of <3mm is negligable & adjustable.
-A variance of 3 – 5 mm can be adjusted back to negligable.
+- A variance of <3mm is negligible & adjustable.
+A variance of 3 – 5 mm can be adjusted back to negligible.

-- A joiner variance can be caused by various factors from expanding wood to foreign material in the joiner area to a minor offset when being made.
-Either way, as you can imagine, when dealing with an item thats has a 22mm diameter at the joiner but is 1500mm long, it’s not that surprising that a slight change can cause a <5mm variance.
+- A joiner variance can be caused by various factors from breathing of the timber to foreign material in the joiner area to a minor offset when being made.
+Either way, as you can imagine, when dealing with an item that’s has a 22mm diameter at the joiner but is 1500mm long, it’s not that surprising that a mild change can cause a <5mm variance.
 The beauty is that the adjustment only needs to be a minor one.

-- First check to make sure that the joiner is actually tightened properly.
-It’s remarkable how many times a joiner variance is cause simply by not tightening the joiner correctly.
+- First check to make sure that the joiner is tightened properly.
+It’s remarkable how many times a variance is caused simply by not tightening the joiner correctly.

 - Clean the joiner surfaces on both the top & bottom shafts where they come together.
 You may also blow out the joiner hole with compressed air.
-Foreign material like dirt, dust & even lacquer residue from how the cue was finished can cause a joiner not to tighten correctly.
-Lumps of cue finish can be removed with a stanley knife or filed/sanded.
+Foreign material like dirt, dust & even lacquer residue can cause a joiner not to tighten correctly.
+Lumps of cue finish can be removed with a Stanley knife (box cutter) or filed/sanded.

-- Finally, if the above two points fail, tighten the joiner as much as you can.
+- If the above two points fail, tighten the joiner as much as you can.
 Place the cue down on the table & push on the joiner in the opposite direction to the variance.
 Untighten then tighten again.

-- If these fail to bring it in <2mm or you would prefer to push for zero variance, proceed to a pressure adjustment.
+- If the above steps fail to bring it in <2mm or you would prefer to push for zero variance, proceed to a pressure adjustment.

 B.) Pressure Adjustment – (VIDEO COMING SOON)

-- Place cue on the table & with the hand on the cue butt approx. 20cm below the joiner, roll the cue until the tip lifts.
+- Place cue on the table and with the hand on the cue butt 20cm below the joiner, roll the cue until the tip lifts.

-- You’re going to be turning the cue over & placing pressure on the joiner against the bending direction, so mark the side of the cue that is going to be placed face down, with a sticky dot or whatever is convenient.
+- You’re going to be turning the cue over & placing pressure on the joiner against the bending direction, so mark the side of the cue that is going to be placed face down, with a sticky dot.